 The cloth or mesh is stretched over and fixed to a frame (usually wood, sometimes plastic or aluminium).
-This forms what is known as the screen (example below).

 A stencil is used to block out areas where the colour is not wanted.
 This stencil can be as simple as a piece of paper or plastic with a design cut out of it or, if longer print runs are required (paper stencils are generally only good for a few prints), special block out solutions are used.
 "Blockouts" come in several different forms.
 Some are cut out of a special type of plastic and require solvents to "melt" this to the screen.
 Some are brushed directly on to the areas to be blocked out.
 Some systems of "blockout" are photosensitive and can be developed under sunlight using positive transparencies, while some are developed not unlike photographs.
 Each form of "stencil" has its merits and limits.
 Some systems are water-soluble which means using acrylics may destroy them.
+It is important to make sure the silk screen blockout or stencil system that is to be used is compatible with water-based products (some are completely resistant to many solvents but water will destroy them).
+Silk screen system

 It is important to make sure the silk screen blockout or stencil system that is to be used is compatible with water-based products (some are completely resistant to many solvents but water will destroy them).